boazbk/tcs/lec_04_code_and_data.md

 ## Bibliographical notes

 ^[TODO: $EVAL$ is known as _Circuit Evaluation_ typically.
 More references regarding oblivious RAM etc..]

+Scott Aaronson's blog post on how [information is physical](http://www.scottaaronson.com/blog/?p=3327) is a good discussion on issues related to the physical extended Church-Turing Physics.
+Aaronson's [survey on  NP complete problems and physical reality](http://www.arxiv.org/abs/quant-ph/0502072) is also a great source for some of these issues, though might be easier to read after we reach the lectures on NP and NP completeness.

 ## Further explorations